 Grout is a type of mortar used to fill joins in between tiles.
 It normally consists of water, cement, and sand; or cement and water.
 It is Applied in semi-liquid form spread into joints.
 Once hardened, the grout creates a water-resistant seal.
 It is this water-resistant seal that is essential in making sure any bathroom shower repairs are successful.

 The two main types of grout are epoxy and cement-based grout.
 Shower Solutions uses cement based grout because we believe there are too many disadvantages when using epoxy grout.

-Disadvantages of Epoxy Grout
+Shower Regrouting - Disadvantages of Epoxy Grout

 - Once epoxy grout has hardened it is practically impossible to remove.